30264 - SCIENZA DELLE FINANZE / PUBLIC FINANCE

 - Identify in which instances government intervention is needed to correct market failures.

-- Explain how social insurance programs are designed.
+- Explain how social insurance programs are designed in different countries

 - Discuss the role and extent of government intervention in market economies based on normative theory and empirical evidence.